HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 If non-interactive elements such as `<div>`s and `<span>`s have been given this role, there is a significant chance one or more of the 5 rules of ARIA have been broken.

 It is fairly likely that a native `<button>` element would be a better choice, per the first rule of ARIA.
-It is also possible that the role has been added but the expected keyboard support has not been supplied, which would break the third rule of ARIA and would violate [WCAG 2.1.1, Keyboard](https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html).
+It is also possible that the role has been added but the expected keyboard support has not been supplied, which would break the third rule of ARIA and would violate <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html">WCAG 2.1.1, Keyboard</a>.

 {{ figure_markup(
   caption='Mobiles sites assigning `role="button"` to `<div>` or a `<span>`',